awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Required: no
 The number of physical `GPUs` the Amazon ECS container agent will reserve for the container\.
 The number of GPUs reserved for all containers in a task should not exceed the number of available GPUs on the container instance the task is launched on\.
 For more information, see [Working with GPUs on Amazon ECS](ecs-gpu.md)\.

-This parameter is not supported for Windows containers or tasks using the Fargate launch type\.
+This parameter is not supported for Windows containers or containers hosted on Fargate\.

 `essential`
 Type: Boolean